Agent Integration Guide¶

 ---(horizontal rule) to separate slides - Use

-<!-- <two-content /> -->and<!-- <right-side /> -->for two-column layouts - Speaker notes are the narration script — write them as complete sentences
+<!-- <two-content /> -->and<!-- <right-side /> -->for two-column layouts - Write speaker notes as complete, spoken sentences

 3. Submit¶